 8. Krasnodar Krai

-If you’re a fan of beaches, spas and gastronomic tourism, the Krasnodar Region is a must visit place for you.
+If you’re a fan of beaches, spas, and gastronomic tourism, the Krasnodar Region is one of the must-visit places in Russia.
 The most famous place in the region is Sochi that started attracting more tourists after the 2014 Winter Olympics.
 The other two most famous places around are Gelendzhik and Anapa.
 The Krasnodar Region borders the Azov Sea in the north and the Black Sea to the south.
 Maybe you weren’t aware but Russia does have some amazing diving spots and the best ones are located in the Krasnodar Region.
 Krasnodar also has countless mineral water sources.
-Overall, this is probably the best summer vacation place in Russia.
+Overall, this is probably one of the most beautiful places in Russia when it comes to summer vacation destinations.
 Some other notable natural attractions also include Mount Akhun, The Vorontsov Caves, and the Agura Waterfalls.